-A Skateboard ledge is most simply a corner to slide on.
+A Skateboard ledge is a corner to slide on.
 Anything from a curb, planter, hubba or a box.
 They are easier to skate than a rail because there is only one edge to balance on.
 Plus you can't fall over the other side if you miss landing on the edge.

 This will boost your confidence a lot and allow you to try riskier tricks with less chance of getting hurt.